Stay in touch

 Find out more about diet and breast cancer treatment.

 You may have some hair loss or thinning while taking letrozole.
-However, your hair should return to the way it was before treatment when you stop taking letrozole.
 A small number of women notice an increase in downy facial hair.

 Vaginal bleeding can happen in the first few weeks after starting letrozole.
 It most commonly occurs when changing from one hormone therapy to another.
+This may also be due to vaginal dryness.
 If the bleeding continues for more than a few days, tell your specialist.